saisankp/Lucene-News-Search-Engine/README.md

 * `evaluate` scores against a library of queries from the `topics` folder using the Scorer and Searcher classes.
 We use trec_eval thereafter to get MAP values from these.

 ## Setting up trec_eval
 We added trec_eval as a git submodule in this codebase.
-It should be setup already on our virtual machine, so demonstrators don't have to do anything for this.
-However, if you are setting up this repository from scratch, do this:
+If you are setting up this repository from scratch, run these commands:

 ```
 git submodule update --init